thenumbernine/glapp-js/README.md

 I'm going through different Lua/JS libraries to see which works best.

+- Fengari
+	- JS interop is flawless
-- Fengari is great to work with, interop is flawless, however it's missing filesystem support.
+	- Sadly it is missing filesystem support.
 Since it is not Emscripten-compiled, it does not come with Emscripten's filesystem library.
+	- There's no `__gc` overloading since JS handles the object lifespan (at least I think that's why).
+Sadly my Lua GL library frees resources upon `__gc`, so that means GL resources won't get automatically freed.
+Neither will FFI memory ... so better not leak anything!

 - Wasmoon is Emscripten-compiled and so you do get Emscripten's filesystem for free, however everything Wasmoon itself brings to the table makes things more difficult.
 	- The Wasmoon wrapping filesystem calls are all in TEXT, not BINARY, so I have to side-step them.